Furrman/MagicProxyPrinter/README.md

 ## Features

-- Download deck list straight from Archidekt via url
+- Download deck list straight from deck-builder websites like Archidekt, Moxfield or EDHRec via URL
+- Save cards resized and adjusted for printing in editable Word .docx format
 - Get deck list from exported file
 - Add cards number of times per number of quantity
 - Print dual side cards
 - Download cards from specified expansion and specific card version
 - Support art cards
-- Save cards resized and adjusted for printing in editable Word .docx format
 - Option to download all cards in specific language (cards not found in given language will be replaced with default english language)
 - Option to add related tokens from cards in the deck
 - Option to group tokens based on name and print only single copies of that card